 Divergence excess, or DE, is a condition in which the eyes turn outward too much when looking at distance.
 Divergence excess is characterized by a higher exophoric deviation at distance than near.
 (AOA, 2011) Divergence excess may cause symptoms of double vision and blurred vision at distance.
 In clinical practice, DE is rarely seen without an exotropia at distance.

 A vertical heterophoria is a vertical misalignment of the eyes.
 The presence of a vertical phoria has been found to be associated with symptoms of motion sickness.
 Vertical phorias may also cause symptoms of double vision, head tilt, and eyestrain.
-(AOA 2011) A recent study found that correcting for the vertical heterophoria with spectacle prisms reduced symptoms of motion sickness in 50% of patients.
-(Jackson and Bedell, 2012) Larger studies are needed here.
+(AOA 2011) A very small recent study found that correcting for the vertical heterophoria with spectacle prisms reduced symptoms of motion sickness in 2 out of 4 patients.
+(Jackson and Bedell, 2012) Perons with vertical heterophoria are less stable than persons with no phoria (Matheron and Kapoula, 2008).
+Larger studies are needed here.

 The visual system and the vestibular (balance system) are linked together by the vestibulo-ocular reflex.
 This means that dysfunction of either system affects how the systems work together.
 The VOR is dependent on stable visual input, which means any binocular vision disorder affecting the visual system can exacerbate dizziness and disequilibrium symptoms, particularly in visually stimulating environments and situations involving motion.(Cohen, 2013)